-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due and arises from the Company's management of working capital.
+Liquidity risk is the Company will not be able to meet its financial obligations as they are due and arises from the Company's management of working capital.
 The Company ensures that there is sufficient liquidity to meet its short-term business requirements, considering its anticipated cash flows from operations and its holdings of cash.
-A significant portion of the trade and other payables balance is related to amounts owed to third-parties for professional fees and the accrual of billing and collection fees to be paid to the Company's third party billing and collection vendors.
+A significant portion of the trade and other payables balance is related to amounts owed to third-parties for professional fees and the accrual of billing and collection fees to be paid to the Company's third party billing and collection.
 The billing and collection fees are accrued in the same period as services are rendered and revenue is recognized by the Company.
-The accrued billing and collection fees are calculated based on a percentage of the estimated net realized value of the of the revenue recognized.
-The accrued fees to be paid to the third party billing and collection vendors are contingent on cash collections and are typically paid the following month after collections are achieved.
+The accrued billing and collection fees are calculated based on a percentage of the estimated net realized value of the revenue recognized.
+The accrued fees to be paid to the third party billing and collection send are typically paid the following month after collections are achieved.
 Additional billing and collection fees are accrued when the cash collected exceeds the revenue recognized by the Company at the time of services rendered.